tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 -----------------------

 The overall architecture of the LENA simulation model is depicted in the figure :ref:`fig-epc-topology`.
-There are two main conmponents:
+There are two main components:

  * the LTE Model.
 This model includes the LTE Radio Protocol stack (RRC, PDCP, RLC, MAC, PHY).
 These entities reside entirely within the